KernFerm/BubblesTheDev-WebBrowser/README.md

 It is meant to feel like a practical daily browser, not just a privacy experiment or a stripped-down shell.
 The project combines familiar browser features such as tabs, bookmarks, downloads, saved passwords, a built-in home page, split view, and media tools with stronger local-first defaults, clearer diagnostics, and more visible runtime controls.

-Version `1.2.1` continues that direction with a production-grade browser profile system, isolated profile sessions, guest browsing, optional profile PIN protection, localized profile surfaces, stronger recovery and profile-security controls, and smoother connected-account profile behavior.
+Version `1.2.3` continues that direction as a maintenance release focused on dependency updates while also refining the update flow, trusted-root certificate handling, and AI panel persistence behavior.

 The overall goal is simple: